SolarFramework/Sample-Slam/README.md

 >
 	\.run.sh .\SolARPipelineTest_SLAM

 *  When the application is started, if you use the fiducial marker based initialization, point the camera to the fiducial marker (you can see a virtual cube on the marker).
 Otherwise, point the camera in front of the scene.

 * Then move the camera to initialize the SLAM (recommend moving horizontally).
 Note that for the fiducial marker based, make sure the fiducial marker is always in view of the camera.
 The initialization is successful when appearing green points in the image.

 * :warning: If the initialization is still not successful after a few seconds (This is normally due to texture-less scenes), you can add some objects into the scene and restart.

 * Now you can move the camera freely.
-The SolAR SLAM can track the camera pose and at the same time, you see in a dedicated window the 3D point cloud reconstructed by the SLAM (only for tests of mono and multi thread).
+The SolAR SLAM can track the camera pose and at the same time, you see in a dedicated window the 3D point cloud reconstructed by the SLAM.
 Note that the fiducial marker is only used for the initialization, it can be removed from the scene later.

 * :warning: In the case of lost tracking, you can return the camera to the previous views to relocalize camera pose instead of restarting.